corefan/xenko-docs/manual/graphics/rendering-pipeline/index.md

 # Rendering pipeline

-Xenko's rendering pipeline is ...

-[DIAGRAM OF HOW THIS STUFF WORKS]

 ## Render features

 Rendering logic is divided into @'SiliconStudio.Xenko.Rendering.RenderFeature's.
 Each render feature processes one type of @'SiliconStudio.Xenko.Rendering.RenderObject' (eg meshes, sprites, particles, etc).